 The same was true of shinobi goods.
 Local iron was mined by cheap shinobi labor, forged by slightly less cheap shinobi labor, and sold at no profit by retired or disabled shinobi who lived off a pension.
 Genin who were learning how to make storage seals and explosive tags on the slightly thick paper made from the greenhouses had their successful efforts being sold by those same shopkeepers.
 The barest needs of the shinobi of Sunagakure were met without any undue difficulty.

 But the moment you looked for an item that could not be made with Sunagakure labor and materials, prices skyrocketed, and that was if you could find those items at all.
 Naruto was surprised to find that a simple piece of candy could cost more than a good meal, especially if that candy was made from anything but honey, which could be collected from the beehives used for pollination in the greenhouses

 "Hey," he said after a few moments, "why is it hard to find ramen and stuff here, anyhow?
 Like, why don't they just bring more stuff in?"

 Kankuro snorted.
 "Few reasons, Uzumaki."
 He held out his hand, index finger extended.
 "First, it's a long trip even by shinobi standards, never mind civilian traders.
-It takes us three days of running over the sand to get to the nearest trade hub, which means it might take civilians a couple weeks to do it.
-Here and back, that's a month of work for one cart of sales, which is hardly worth the difficult trip."
+It takes us three days of running over the sand to get to the nearest trade hub, which means it might take civilians a month to do it.
+Here and back, that's a couple months of work for one cart of sales, which is hardly worth the difficult trip."